 Symptoms of Chronic Relapsing Disease

-Whether it’s drug or alcoholic relapse, once a person develops the habit of chronically relapsing from a substance, that person will likely exhibit certain symptoms.
+Whether it’s drug or alcohol relapse, once a person develops the habit of chronically relapsing from a substance, that person will likely exhibit certain symptoms.
 Common symptoms of chronic relapsing disease include:

 - Emotional issues